amplitude/amplitude-docs/content/collections/destination-catalog/en/hubspot-event-streaming-v2.md

 - If you have an existing HubSpot streaming sync [HubSpot streaming integration](/docs/data/destination-catalog/hubspot), and you want to access these new features, select HubSpot V2 in the Data Catalog to create a new Event streaming connection .
 With this update, Amplitude sends events and their properties to different event definitions in HubSpot, matching each of the selected events, rather than the single event definition from the internal event name.
 - You must enable this integration in each Amplitude project you want to use it in.
 - Events from Amplitude appear as Custom Behavioral Events in HubSpot.
 - A HubSpot Enterprise Marketing Hub account is required to send Custom Behavioral Events.
+See HubSpot's [HubSpot Product & Services Catalog](https://legal.hubspot.com/hubspot-product-and-services-catalog) for more information
 - Relevant limits for HubSpot events are:
     - HubSpot enforces strict API rate limits.
 You can find more information about these limits on HubSport's[Usage Details](https://developers.HubSpot.com/docs/api/usage-details) page.
     - HubSpot allows up to 50 custom properties for each custom event.